pavlosdais/Abstract-Data-Types/README.md

 # Abstract Data Types in C
 This is a modern C library containing implementations designed to provide fast and efficient data structure operations for a wide range of applications.
-All ADT's have been implemented using [void pointers](https://www.geeksforgeeks.org/void-pointer-c-cpp/) to make them generic, allowing the same code to handle different data types.
+All ADT's have been implemented using [void pointers](https://www.geeksforgeeks.org/void-pointer-c-cpp/) to make them generic, allowing the same code to handle different data types (eg integers, strings, structs etc).
 The library contains the following ADT's:

 * [Vector](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/modules/Vector#readme)
 * [Stack](https://github.com/pavlosdais/Abstract-Data-Types/tree/main/modules/Stack#readme)